As promised, this week’s installment speaks to another aspect of the “how” to handle Advancement.

 And now you see the problem with “how,” since the next logical question is, of course, “How slow?”

 That short-term forward focus makes us think that when something as disastrous as an economic recession ends, everything should be “back to normal” immediately.
-The difficult realization is that “recovery is now the new normal.”
+The difficult realization is that “recovery is now the new normal” – just like it is today in the “new normal” of our post-pandemic reality.
 States were looking to cut budgets for 2010, and bail-out funds dried up.
 Governments were looking to cut costs, and many elected officials were ousted in the November 2010 elections.

 Continued threats of economic crises in other parts of the world, unrest in the Middle East, the price of oil and concern with other nations of the world buying US Securities which increases our nation’s debt level also have an effect.
 The actions of our nation’s leaders and businesses drove our nation’s economy, but the actions of every other world leader impacts our nation’s economy too.